-Zoellner Art Center strives to create a safe space for families with special needs to come and be who they are during the sensory-friendly performances.
-However, we also realize that there may be other patrons who wish to avail themselves of the adaptations and accommodations that a sensory-friendly performance provides.
+Zoellner Art Center strives to create a safe space for families with special needs to come and be who they are with our relaxed and sensory-friendly performances.
+However, we also realize that there may be other patrons who wish to avail themselves of the adaptations and accommodations that these performance provides.

-After careful consideration and discussion with our partners in the autism and IDD community, tickets will be available to the general public for both performances.
-All ticket buyers will receive numerous communications from us that they have purchased tickets for a sensory-friendly performance and what that means.
-If a patron unintentionally purchases tickets for a sensory-friendly performance, they are urged to contact us.
+After careful consideration and discussion with our partners in the autism and IDD community, tickets will be available to the general public for relaxed and sensory-friendly performances.
+All ticket buyers will receive numerous communications from us that they have purchased tickets for a relaxed performance and what that means.

 How can I purchase tickets?

 Contact us at Ticket Services via email or call 610-758-2787, ext.
 0 (Tue-Fri | Noon-5PM)

 Group tickets - for 10 or more – offer extra savings.
 Ask Ticket Services for details.

 How can I help Zoellner Arts Center with this endeavor?